BREAKING NEWS: Cancelo joins Bayern Munich on loan from Manchester City

 Cancelo has two goals and four assists from 26 appearances in all competitions this season, but has been an unused sub in the three games since City's 2-1 derby defeat at Manchester United.

-Bayern have moved for the 28-year-old in an attempt to turn around a poor run of form since the Bundesliga's resumption following the mid-season break.
+Bayern has moved for the 28 year-old in an attempt to turn around a poor run of form since the Bundesliga's resumption after the mid-season break.

-Julian Nagelsmann's side have drawn all three of their games 1-1, against RB Leipzig, Koln and Eintracht Frankfurt respectively, leaving them just one point ahead of Union Berlin at the top of the table.
+Julian Nagelsmann's side has drawn all three of its games 1-1, against RB Leipzig, Koln and Eintracht Frankfurt respectively, leaving it just one point ahead of FC Union Berlin at the top of the table.

-Bayern will be without Noussair Mazraoui for several weeks after the Moroccan suffered an infection following a bout of COVID-19.
+Bayern will be without Noussair Mazraoui for several week, the Moroccan suffering an infection after a bout of COVID-19.

 Benjamin Pavard played at right-back against Leipzig and Koln, with Josip Stanisic replacing him for the Eintracht stalemate.

-Cancelo could make his Bayern debut in Wednesday's DFB-Pokal clash with Mainz.
+Cancelo could make his Bayern debut in the midweek DFB-Pokal clash with Mainz.